(measure: billion U.S. dollars; Source: The World Bank)

 Russia: Capital investment, billion USD, 1988 - 2020:

-For that indicator, The World Bank provides data for Russia from 1988 to 2016.
-The average value for Russia during that period was 206 billion U.S. dollars with a minumum of 29.05 billion U.S. dollars in 1999 and a maximum of 497.86 billion U.S. dollars in 2012.
-See the global rankings for that indicator or use the country comparator to compare trends over time.
+For that indicator, we provide data for Russia from 1988 to 2020.
+The average value for Russia during that period was 229.57 billion U.S. dollars with a minimum of 29.05 billion U.S. dollars in 1999 and a maximum of 542.22 billion U.S. dollars in 2012.

 Definition: Gross capital formation (formerly gross domestic investment) consists of outlays on additions to the fixed assets of the economy plus net changes in the level of inventories.
 Fixed assets include land improvements (fences, ditches, drains, and so on); plant, machinery, and equipment purchases; and the construction of roads, railways, and the like, including schools, offices, hospitals, private residential dwellings, and commercial and industrial buildings.
 Inventories are stocks of goods held by firms to meet temporary or unexpected fluctuations in production or sales, and "work in progress."
 According to the 1993 SNA, net acquisitions of valuables are also considered capital formation.
 Data are in current U.S. dollars.